Monday, November 3, 2025

 In pre-industrial nations?

-That’s what wins elections.
+That is what wins elections.

 Especially if one is the underdog.

-Gravitas — dignity, seriousness, or solemnity of manner.
+Gravitas: dignity, seriousness, or solemnity of manner.

-I’m just guessing.
+I am just guessing.

-I do not know how Trump won!
+I do not know how Trump won.

-Or maybe it’s simpler than that.
+Or maybe it is simpler than that.

-I just do not know.
+I really do not know.

-I’ll need to study this in depth.
+I will need to study this in depth.

 Gravitas and Perception

-Gravitas comes first — it deals with perception.
+Gravitas comes first.
+It deals with perception.

-Substance follows — it builds on perception.
+Substance follows.
+It builds on perception.

 In politics, perception is more important than reality.